Scarborough, Ontario: Education

-The first schoolhouse in Scarborough opened in 1805 on the Thomson farmstead.
-In 1847, Egerton Ryerson recommended that 11 school districts be created.
-By 1904, 28 schools had been built throughout the township.
-In 1915, Agincourt Continuation School offered education up to grade 12.
 Both Agincourt Collegiate Institute and R. H. King Academy claim to be the oldest secondary schools in the district.
 Agincourt Collegiate Institute (the former Agincourt Continuation School) opened in 1915.
 It became a high school in 1954.
 R. H. King Academy opened in 1922 as the Scarborough High School being the first high school in the Scarborough area at that time, and became a collegiate in 1930.

-In 1954, the Scarborough Board of Education was established to operate the English-language, secular public schools in the township.
-In 1998, the board was merged with the other Metro boards to form the Toronto District School Board.
-In 1953, the Metropolitan Separate School Board, now known as the Toronto Catholic District School Board was formed to operate public anglophone separate schools in Metropolitan Toronto.